-Easy and simple, impress your family and friends with this delicious homemade version of a classic favorite.
-Smoked Meatloaf is made with a mixture of ground beef, pork, and turkey, roasted red bell peppers, sweet onion, and saltines, it will be your go-to recipe for an easy meatloaf!
+This Smoked Meatloaf is an unusual and simply delicious version of a classic favorite.
+Made with a mixture of ground beef, pork, and turkey, roasted red bell peppers, sweet onion, and saltines, it will be your go-to recipe for an easy meatloaf!

 Smoked Meatloaf is the only way I will ever eat meatloaf.
 If it's not smoked, then I'm not eating it.

 My extreme hatred towards meatloaf took a drastic U-turn one summer weekend, several years ago, when J wanted to BBQ smoke something on his grill.